ietf-wg-acme/acme/draft-ietf-acme-acme.md

 Account resources have the following structure:

 status (required, string):
 : The status of this account.
-Possible values are: "valid", "deactivated", and "revoked".
+Possible values are "valid", "deactivated", and "revoked".
 The value "deactivated" should be used to indicate client-initiated deactivation whereas "revoked" should be used to indicate server-initiated deactivation.
-(See {{status-changes}})
+See {{status-changes}}.

 contact (optional, array of string):
 : An array of URLs that the server can use to contact the client for issues related to this account.
 For example, the server may wish to notify the client about server-initiated revocation or certificate expiration.
-For information on supported URL schemes, see {{account-management}}
+For information on supported URL schemes, see {{account-management}}.

 termsOfServiceAgreed (optional, boolean):
 : Including this field in a new-account request, with a value of true, indicates the client's agreement with the terms of service.
-This field is not updateable by the client.
+This field cannot be updated by the client.

 orders (required, string):